association-rosia/stranger-sections-2/README.md

 This project was made possible by our compute partners [2CRSi](https://2crsi.com/) and [NVIDIA](https://www.nvidia.com/).

 ## 🏆 Challenge ranking
+The score of the challenge was a micro DICE coefficient.
+Our solution was the top 10% (out of 296 teams) with a micro DICE coefficient equal to 0.5844 🎉.

+*Prediction Leaderboard* podium:
+🥇 RosIA - 0.65
+🥈 Kyle Peters - 0.64
+🥉 Harshit Sheoran - 0.62

 ## 🖼️ Result example